-37.0.
-Award of a Certificate of Higher Education (Cert HE)
+37.0 Award of a Certificate of Higher Education (Cert HE)

 - 37.1.
 To qualify for the award of a Certificate of Higher Education, a student must have: - (i) passed modules totalling at least 120 credits at Credit Level 3 or above including at least 90 credits at Credit Level 4 or above; - (ii) no more than 30 credits as a Compensated Credit; - (iii) met any specific requirements for an award as outlined in the approved programme specification for that award. - 37.2.
 Where a Certificate of Higher Education is offered as an intermediate award, only one may be awarded per degree. - 37.3.
-The College may award a Certificate of Higher Education with pass, merit and distinction according to the following method: - (i) Each module taken at level 4 or above that has been assigned a result of 0-100 shall have a value, v, where v= one thirtieth of the credit point value of the module (namely, 0.5, 1.0, or 2.0). - (ii) For each of these modules there shall be a result awarded by the Sub-board of Examiners on the College Common Scale, m. - (iii) For each programme the classification will be based on the formula $\Sigma(v^m)/\Sigma v$. - (iv) Where a student's weighted average result falls below a classification boundary but is within 0.5% of that boundary, they will automatically be rounded up to the higher classification. - (v) Based on the calculation outlined in regulation 37.2 (iii) the College will classify its awards as one of the following:
+The College may award a Certificate of Higher Education with pass, merit and distinction according to the following method: - (i) Each module has a specific Module Weighting based on the credit value of the module (Credit Weighting).